MazenAli/MazenAli/README.md

 ### Hi there 👋

 I am a tensor networks engineer at Multiverse Computing, Spain.
 I currently develop solutions for problems in finance and engineering.
-My PhD was on numerical simulation of high-dimensional partial differential equations.
+My PhD was on the numerical simulation of high-dimensional partial differential equations.
 You can contact me at mazen.ali@multiversecomputing.com